smXplorer/AlliGator/docs/source/alligator-parameter-map-panel.rst

 Note that in contrast with the *Decay Fit Parameter Map*, results from different analyses can be visualized sequentially by selecting the appropriate *Parameter Map Set* from the corresponding pull-down menu.
-Unused Parameter Map Sets can be deleted from memory using the right-click menu of the *Parameter Map Set* pull-down menu.
+Unused *Parameter Map Sets* can be deleted from memory using the ``Delete Parameter Set`` right-click menu item of the *Parameter Map Set* pull-down menu.

 The *Max Parameter* and *Min Parameter* indicators provide the actual total range of the computed parameters, while the controls immediately above and